osisoft/OCS-Docs/content/overview/get-started/gs-data-views.md

 ## Prerequisites

-Follow the [Get started with streams](xref:gsStreams) procedure and create a second stream.
-Use the MyOCS.PumpState SDS type and name the stream *MyOCS.NorthAmerica.SLTC.PumpB*.
+Follow the <xref:gsStreams> procedure and create a second stream.
+Use the MyOCS.PumpState SDS type and name the stream `MyOCS.NorthAmerica.SLTC.PumpB`.

 ## Procedure